Aarif123456/passwordCracker/Readme.md

 Defense idea - multi-factor authentication

-part 5: language choice python
+## Part 5: language choice: Python
 Why python? easier to build so good for prototyping, lot of available resources, good to demonstrate idea

 cons: slower, less efficient, doesn't have low level control that languages like c have,

+## Paper

+[docs](https://docs.google.com/document/d/1fB2ADr3TwQNj8fiEOXG_1yNYN64iaTsZSpFvfI_nk6Q)

-Future implementation
+## Future implementation
 1. Scan website for vulnerabilities -> For now can demonstrate by using software like burp suite
 2. Will allow custom character set for mask in future

-## Paper

-[docs](https://docs.google.com/document/d/1fB2ADr3TwQNj8fiEOXG_1yNYN64iaTsZSpFvfI_nk6Q)

-Hash mode
+### Hash mode
 1. Enter hash and search for it
 3. *Sniff packets for hashes*
 4. *Potentially identify hashes*

-On-line mode
+### On-line mode
 1. Attack Wi-Fi
 2. Connect to socket